the-argus/nixos-talks/beginners-guide.md

 STATE: (noun, with regard to computer science) Stuff that goes away if you re-install your operating system

-Note: State is bad because it's stuff that may not be on another person's computer, or stuff that you could lose if you're not careful.
+Note: State may also be stuff that goes away if you delete and re-clone your git repo.
+State is bad because it's stuff that may not be on another person's computer, or stuff that you could lose if you're not careful.

 ---